rebeccapeltz/node-project/travis.md

 more information https://github.com/travis-ci/travis.rb#installation
 `gem install travis -v 1.8.2 --no-rdoc --no-ri`

-If you ahve permission errors with the above command use sudo:
+If you have permission errors with the above command use sudo:
 `sudo gem install travis`

 `travis version`